How To Build Muscle Fast

 “Liquid meals are absorbed faster,” says Kalman.
 So tough it out.
 Drink one 30 to 60 minutes before your workout.

 If you touch your phone between exercise sets, it better be to set its timer to 30 to 90 seconds.
 When lifting for hypertrophy, rest periods of 30 to 90 seconds encourage a quick release in muscle-building hormones (including testosterone and human growth hormone) while also making sure that you really, truly fatigue your muscles.

 Research published in the Journal of Applied Physiology last year suggests that irrespective of rep and set scheme, fatiguing your muscles is a prerequisite for hypertrophy.
 Don’t be afraid to feel the burn.

 6. Get additional Sleep

 Muscle recovery needs quite the correct nutrition.
-It takes time—roughly eight hours per night—dedicated to recovery, Fitzgerald says.
+It takes time—roughly 8 hours per night—dedicated to recovery.
 After all, after you sleep, your body releases human internal secretion, that helps grow muscle and keeps levels of the strain secretion hydrocortisone under control.